 It's not the "old way".
 A newer and better way has never been invented.
 Cultural relevance has very little to do with the success of preaching.
 With gospel-content, the power of the Spirit who raised Christ from the grave, and willing vessels, preaching will change the young, the old, the rich and the poor.
 All who believe will be radically transformed.

 Christ Jesus came into the world to save sinners.
 Faith in Christ brings forgiveness of sin and reconciliation with God.
 Preach this with boldness and proclaim it with passion just as it was in ages past.
 Is passion really necessary?
-It’s not a matter of necessity.
-It’s more a matter of response.
+It's not a matter of necessity.
+It's more a matter of response.
 How would you respond if you held in your hand the only cure for cancer and you only had a matter of time to get it to the right people?
-You would well up with excitement, passion and zeal as carried to cure, no matter the distance, to save those who needed it.
-When you fully embrace the reality that the gospel is God’s power to save, and that those who believe will receive eternal life, you will say with Paul, “I am eager to preach the gospel to you also.”
+You would well up with excitement, passion and zeal to save those who needed it.
+When you fully embrace the reality that the gospel is God's power to save, and that those who believe will receive eternal life, you will say with Paul, "I am eager to preach the gospel to you also."